-According to a recent survey, blogs have ranked as the third most trustworthy source of information, following only friends and family.
-That's right — bloggers are trusted more than celebrities, journalists, brands, and politicians.
+According to a recent survey, 70% of customers rely on expert and insider advice.
+That's right — that means most people trust bloggers more than celebrities, journalists, or politicians.

 But how do you get people to fall in love with your blog in the first place?
 (Aside from remarkable content, of course.)